 - Standardize!
-Like many college campuses, we have a mix of signage and bins for the students to use.
-This is often confusing and many have contradictory information that make it difficult for even well-intentioned members of the community to sort trash properly.
-We have begun deploying user-friendly trash bins (above) which will hopefully make it easier for folks to do the right thing.
+We have begun deploying user-friendly recycling/compost/trash bins which will make it easier for folks to do the right thing.
 We have also been standardizing all waste and recycling signage on campus.

 - Procurement.
 Working with our vendors to eliminate packaging on the front end helps our efforts with waste disposal.

 - Gather data.
 Though it sounds a bit onerous, gathering data on our waste streams lets us know the most important thing of all – are our efforts working?

 Bates College collects recycling internally and sends it to a single-stream recycling facility.
 Single stream recycling allows us to use one bin to collect all recyclable materials:

 - plastics #1-7